 If you’ve been wanting to set up your own website, then read more here about doing so for free with a tool from Google.

-How to Add a Signature in Microsoft Outlook 2016
+How to Add a Microsoft Outlook 2015 Signature (Guide with Pictures)

 The steps in this article assume that you have already set up an email account in Outlook 2016, and that you want to create a signature that will automatically be added to all of the new email messages and replies that you create.
 These signatures can include text and media, such as pictures or links.